saucelabs/saucectl-apitest-example/README.md

 #### Exit code

-`saucectl` will give a non-zero exit code if any of the tests fails.
+`saucectl` will give a non-zero exit code if any of the tests fail.
 Otherwise, it will be returning 0.

 ### Test results
 You will have a summary of the test results along with the test duration of each test.